-In 2019, Jochen Beckert signed a lease agreement with the local community, to lease the church property, under the main condition, that he will invest in the area and provide jobs as well as, having the historical site restored.
+In 2019, Jochen Beckert signed a lease agreement with the local community to lease the church property.
+The main condition was, that he will invest in the area, provide jobs and have the historical site restored.

-Which is exactly what he did and the result is an amazing natural historical site for everyone to enjoy.
-One example being, the settlers house here, which is the oldest tin roof building in the north.
+Which is exactly what he did!
+The result is an amazing natural historical site for everyone to visit and enjoy.
+For example, the “settlers house” is the oldest tin roof building in the north.

 The old historical church is the perfect location for weddings and even the departed are acknowledged in the well-maintained graveyard.

 Located just 5 km from the town of Oniipa, Namibians are amazed by the treasure on their front door and visitors are simply overwhelmed by the traditions and friendliness of the Owambo people, the largest cultural group in the country.

 - 3 Ensuite aircon tented units (sleeping 6)